st-AR-gazer/_Altered-Nadeo_-_Random-Map-Picker/documentatioin/AddingAnAlteration.md

 ```
 (if you do not change the active tab for the other ones I will come to your house and move your entire setup 5cm to the left)

-2. **Adding the Visual Part**: Navigate to the correct 'tab' location and add the setting, a 'recent' change has made the `newset` obsolete, so we will be adding a "RenderS_{SOMEVOID}" to the location, and then we will add the void under with the correct inforamtion.
+2. **Adding the Visual Part**: Navigate to the correct 'tab' location and add the setting, a 'recent' change has made the `newset` obsolete, so we will be adding a "RenderS_{SOMEVOID}" to the location, and then we will add the void under with the correct information.

 ```c
 void RenderNN() {